-The current Kachina Chapter President and Vice President of programs are retiring.
-Now, it’s your turn!
-We need 2 people to assume those principal leadership positions.
+The current Kachina Chapter President, Treasurer and VP of Programs positions are open.
+It’s your turn to lead and the chapter needs volunteers to assume these leadership positions.
 The length of the term of office for all positions is one year.
-Presidents are asked to continue an additional year as “Immediate Past President” to assist with the new leadership.
+The President is asked to continue an additional year serving as “Immediate Past President” to assist with the new leadership.

-- In order to encourage broad participation, particularly given last year’s membership fee increases, the chapter provides a dues subsidy for administrative council members.
+- To encourage broad participation, particularly given last year’s membership fee increases, the chapter provides a dues subsidy for administrative council members.
 During your tenure as an administrative council member, the chapter will reimburse your standard international society dues for any amount over $100.

 There is a wealth of less tangible benefits for officers: